Hackers use multiple methods for trying to get into your accounts. The most commonly used attacks involve phishing or the use of stolen credentials.

-Use human aspects in the passwords
+Use human aspects in passwords

 Instead of passwords we should create passphrasesOLE MARTIN REFVIK, HEAD OF SECURITY, ADMINCONTROL

-If you compare this with a typical password requirement of 8 characters, upper + lowercase + numbers + special characters, like:
+Compare this with a typical password requirement of 8 characters, upper + lowercase + numbers + special characters, like:

 What about my existing passwords and accounts?